Martin1887/camaLESS/README.md

 - [sameNameThemesCB]: Optional callback fired when the user try to save a form with a number of themes with the same name.
 It has as argument the name of the duplicated theme.
 By default an alert with the 'themeName' l10n tag concatenated with the name of the duplicated theme and the 'themesDifferentName' l10n tag is used.

+- [quickPanel]: DOM object of a container in which insert themes in a concise manner.
+Can be null.
+Preview with 'this' specification has to be defined for quickPanel themes colors

+- [quickPanelSettingsAction]: Function executed when settings icon is clicked in quickPanel (usually open camaLess form).
+If null and quickPanel not null quickPanel is displayed without settings icon.

-openCamaLessDb(name, less, types, defaults, forms, callbacks, formsStores, formsClasses, formsDataTypes, almostOneThemeCB, sameNameThemeCB) where:
+openCamaLessDb(name, less, types, defaults, forms, callbacks, formsStores, formsClasses, formsDataTypes, almostOneThemeCB, sameNameThemeCB, quickPanel, quickPanelSettingsAction) where:

 - name: Database name, it must be unique for your application.
 A good practice is using the name of your application followed by '_camaLESSdb'.